shubhdac/ai-case-study/README.md

 Intuit's AI strategy is to  "revolutionize speed to benefit".
 The company wants to do a better job of "connecting people to experts," unlocking “smart decisions through more intelligent reporting and analysis,” and being "the center of small business growth" (which is a nod to its acquisition of the popular email marketing platform Mailchimp) and helping to "disrupt the small business market."
 The company will be doing this with AI.

 Intuit aims to address various financial management challenges faced by individuals, small businesses, and accountants.
 The specific problems the company seeks to solve include complex financial tasks, tax preparation and filing, administrative burdens, collaboration and efficiency, compliance, and risk management.
+Just like any other FinTech company, Intuit has to update its tools and management to ensure that the customer's data is protected.

 ### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 Intuit's intended customers span various segments, including individuals, small businesses, self-employed professionals, accountants, and bookkeepers.
 These customers use products like Quicken and Mint to manage personal finances.
 Taxpayers use TurboTax to file and pay their Individual and business taxes.
 Intuit’s products are well-suited for freelancers, gig workers, and independent contractors who need to manage their finances, track income and expenses, and handle tax obligations.
 Accountants and bookkeepers can use Quickbooks online accountant, which is designed to streamline workflows, collaborate with clients, and manage multiple accounts efficiently.
 For the tax profession, Intuit offers professional tax preparation software like ProConnect that serves individual and business clients with complex tax needs.
 Overall, Intuit’s diverse product portfolio targets a wide range of customers with varying financial needs and objectives, aiming to empower individuals, small businesses, and financial professionals to manage their finances, taxes, and accounting processes effectively.